London man proposes to Seattle woman via $5,000 newspaper ad

 When Julian Clark of London took out a half-page ad in The Seattle Times asking for his girlfriend’s hand in marriage last month, it wasn’t really a cliffhanger.

-You see, the 54-year-old world traveling professional musician with a side gig as an attorney, had already asked Liz Hardy of Seattle to marry him once before, and she’d said yes.
+You see, the 54-year-old world-traveling professional musician, who has a side gig as an attorney, had already asked Liz Hardy of Seattle to marry him once before, and she’d said yes.

 But that was two years ago and Hardy, 47, jokingly told Clark he’d have to ask her again since so much time had elapsed.

-Clark, an incurable romantic who is prone to grand gestures, took her at her words and wracked his brain for a new and novel way to show her that his devotion to her had no expiration date.
+Clark, an incurable romantic who is prone to grand gestures, took her at her word and wracked his brain for a new and novel way to show her that his devotion to her had no expiration date.

 Most Read Stories